 Spatial Information Systems: Four half credit courses (i.e., 2.0 FCE), one half-credit of which must be the core course (GGR1200H).
 At least one half-credit course must be taken in geography or from an approved listing of courses available from the department.
 At least one half-credit course must be and as many as two half-credit courses may be taken in other departments.
 Students who have completed the core course (GGR1200H) at the master’s level may take an alternative geography course, approved by the supervisor and Associate Chair, Graduate.

 During the second term of the first year, the student and supervisor will assemble a Supervisory Committee.
-The student must submit a Supervisory Committee Approval form to the department for Associate Chair, Graduate approval.

 The Supervisory Committee consists of the supervisor/co-supervisors, at least one additional geography graduate faculty member and an additional graduate faculty member from any graduate unit.
 Additional members can be added if necessary.
 The Supervisory Committee meets with the student to review progress at least once a year, administers program exams, and regularly provides advice on future work.